AlexSandilands/Sublime/README.md

 For Windows:

--Just copy the files into "C:Users/User/AppData/Roaming/Sublime Text 2/Packages/Theme - Default/".
+- Just copy the files into "C:Users/User/AppData/Roaming/Sublime Text 2/Packages/Theme - Default/".
 Make a backup file of Default.sublime-theme if you want.